(reading time: 54 minutes)

 “I guess that’s proof enough.
 You have to be strong to be a part of the living sixteen, otherwise you might make all of us vulnerable.
 You can come with me Kilrobin.”

-“Rob is acceptable,” he said, still on his guard.
-He slowly sheathed his sword.
+“Rob is acceptable,” he said, still on his guard, slowly sheathing his sword.
 He took a deep breath, but not as deep as he needed thanks to the ferrous stink of the blood river.
 “You spoke the truth when you said we were beneath Slick Rin?”
 She nodded, her predatory playfulness gone.
 “Then this is a new part of my life, but I still have life.
 I’ll need to constantly remind myself.
 Please… show me what else you have to show.”
 Vyra walked up to him, causing him to recoil for a moment, but she simply grabbed him by the hand and pulled him away from their battleground.
 When he felt a tug on his waist he looked down at the brighted pelvis in his waistband.
 It pulled in the same direction she did.

 “Oh, she’ll be pleased to see that returned,” Vyra said once she looked back and noticed the glowing bone.